Watch changed, watch accepted: Sergei Kud-Sverchkov appointed commander of the ISS

 ISS crew (Kud-Sverchkov is third in the bottom row

-The appointment of the new commander occurred against the backdrop of significant changes in the flight schedule, including the early completion of the Crew-11 NASA mission for medical reasons.
-These changes affect the structure and distribution of responsibilities of the current crew, but the dynamics of changing commanders remains a familiar part of the work on the ISS
+The appointment of the new commander took place amid significant changes in the flight schedule, including the early completion of NASA's Crew-11 mission for medical reasons.
+These changes affect the structure and distribution of responsibilities of the current crew; however, the dynamics of commander rotations remain a familiar part of work on the ISS

 Read more materials on the topic: